 Avenues envisions advanced assessment systems not typically seen in private education.
 The most important of these are not end-of-year tests, which have next to no value in helping teachers adapt instruction to meet the day-to-day strengths and weaknesses of their students.
 The most valuable assessment systems are real-time, in-class assessments to help teachers monitor the effectiveness of their day-to-day instruction.

-New York City has a wealth of learning resources available to teachers and students—from Broadway to MoMA, Wall Street to the UN, Columbia to NYU.
-There are hundreds of media institutions; companies in every imaginable sector; seaports and airports; state, federal and local government entities.
-All these are classrooms waiting to happen.
-Moreover, as Avenues opens campuses in other locations around the world, students will have the opportunity to make other great cities part of the classroom.
-One does not have to be in school to be in class.
+The world’s leading cities offer a wealth of learning resources to teachers and students.
+In the cities where Avenues campuses are and will be located, there are museums, art galleries, media institutions; companies in every imaginable sector; seaports and airports; state, federal and local government entities.
+All these are classrooms waiting to happen as one does not have to be in school to be learning.